Dibad/ALU-4bit/README.md

 # ALU-4bit
-4 bits ALU in Verilog language
+4 bits ALU coded in Verilog language, created for ULL Computer Architecture subject by a student.